 - Are values rich and motivate people intrinsically

 - Provide a way of orienting ourselves in conditions of complexity

 - Help us make decisions about what to do and what not to do

 As each organisation and its people are different, there is no standard way of delivering this program.
 Instead, we tailor the program to each organisation to ensure its success and create a shared vision for the organisation that everyone connects to.

 Want to know more?

-If you would like to know more about how an Envisioning Your Desired Culture program could work in your organisation, get in touch and we can catch up for a coffee!
+If you would like to know more about how an Envisioning Your Desired Culture program could work in your organisation, click below and we can catch up for a coffee!

 “Choosing the photos that represent something important to you … opens you up even more … and creates a stronger dynamic in the group.
 So much so that at the end of the day, we struggled to leave and go back to work… I only have to look at those photos now and to feel deeply engaged in my work again.”

 – Envisioning participant, local council